mecid/mecid.github.io/_posts/2021-06-16-mastering-list-in-swiftui.md

 Here we provide a binding to the single item *ID*.
 That's why SwiftUI enables the single selection mode on the list.

 #### Swipe actions
-We can attach leading and trailing swipe actions to any items in the list view.
+We can enable leading and trailing swipe actions for the list items.
 We can quickly achieve that by using the new *swipeActions* view modifier.

 ```swift
 struct ContentView: View {